 I know what you’re thinking.
 Oh no, she did it again.
 Well, yes I did.
 My sweet girl might be 14, but she is so fun and carefree at heart.
 And she’s still holding on to the excitement of trick-or-treating, the joy from watching every golden retriever Buds movie and of course, the magic of unicorns.

 Ever since I made her a unicorn cake for her birthday last year, we got bit by the unicorn baking bug and have continued to come up with fun new unicorn themed ideas.
-Some have become reality, like our halloween unicorn cupcakes, while others remained pure fantasy.
+Some have become reality, like our halloween unicorn cupcakes and Easter bunny unicorn cake, while others remained pure fantasy.

 With Christmas and the holidays around the corner, my daughter and I knew it was time for another unicorn cake.
 This one themed around our favorite flavors of December, peppermint and chocolate.
 So we made this chocolate peppermint unicorn cake.